-We know that if somebody has had to lie down in bed for a long time, perhaps for several days or weeks, his/her risk of having constipation is significantly increased.
+For individuals who have been bedridden for a long time, perhaps for several days or weeks, their risk of having constipation is significantly increased.
 Experts are not sure why.
-Some say that physical activity keeps our metabolism high, making most things in our bodies happen more rapidly.
+Some believe that physical activity keeps our metabolism high, making the processes in our body happen more rapidly.

 3) Some drugs

-- Aluminum-containing antacids such as Amphojel and Basaljel
+- Aluminum-containing antacids including Amphojel and Basaljel

-- Diuretics such as chlorothiazide (Diuril)
+- Diuretics including chlorothiazide (Diuril)

 Some people become constipated when they consume milk and dairy products.

-As we get older our metabolism slows down, resulting in less intestinal activity.
+As we get older, our metabolism slows down, resulting in less intestinal activity.
 The muscles in the digestive tract do not work as well as they used to.

 9) Overuse of laxatives